-You can also provide the links to your content on other social media platforms like your Facebook page, Instagram profile, website, etc. This helps your audience find more of your content and helps you get more viewership on other platforms as well
+You can also provide links to your content on other social media platforms like your Facebook page, Instagram profile, website, etc. This helps your audience find more of your content and helps you get more viewership on other platforms as well

 Step 5: Thumbnail

 Create a thumbnail that best describes your video in one image.
 Use an image that will most likely get someone to click.
 Preferably, use your title in the thumbnail.
 Here is an example.

 A transcript of your video helps YouTube’s crawlers to validate its subject.
 You don’t need to go out of your way to create a transcript.
 The script you use to create your InVideo can easily be converted into a transcript for your YouTube SEO needs.
 You will need to upload a transcript for each video that you upload on your channel.

 Once you have uploaded your video, go to YouTube Studio.
 On the left-hand side, select the Transcriptions tab.
 Find your video and upload the transcript file for it in .txt format.

 Doesn’t seem like a black box anymore, does it?